Frequently Asked Questions

 Do the Steam keys differ from normal keys?

 No. If you purchase 3DMark from Steam, when you install the Steam version a perfectly ordinary key is automatically added to your registry and you can view it from the user interface of the benchmark.
-As this is a normal key, it can also be used with stand-alone 3DMark installers - you are not required to use the Steam version even if you buy the benchmark from Steam.
-The key also works just like any other 3DMark key with the 3dmark.com online result service - if you submit at least one result with Advanced Edition, the key will be added to your 3dmark.com account, all online service features are unlocked and the key is stored under Settings on the account.
+As this is a normal key, it can also be used with stand-alone 3DMark or PCMark 8 installers - you are not required to use the Steam version even if you buy the benchmark from Steam.
+The key also works just like any other 3DMark or PCMark 8 key with the 3dmark.com online result service - if you submit at least one result with Advanced Edition, the key will be added to your 3dmark.com account, all online service features are unlocked and the key is stored under Settings on the account.

 How does the Demo differ from paid version?